jackcmay/dynamic_module_segfault/README.md

   -  On Linux init is called at least once on start and at least once on test ext but also sporatically during test execution
 2. Segmentation fault when running on Linux
+  - Note: segmentation fault does not occur 100% of the time

 Building and running
 ===